KAILAI-Y/openai-chatbot/README.md

 This project is a simple chatbot application that uses OpenAI's GPT-3 model to generate responses.
 It's built with React on the frontend, Express on the backend, and uses OpenAI's API for chat completion.

+## Features

+- Conversational interface with user and bot messages.
+- Use of OpenAI's GPT-3.5-turbo for generating bot responses.
+- Markdown rendering for bot responses.
+- Iconfont for user and bot avatars.
+- Styling with `styled-components` for chat log, user messages and bot responses.

 ## Project Structure

 The project is split into two main parts: